Balance Sheet: Definition, Example, and How to Analyze It

 Share this article

-Non-compliance with these requirements can lead to significant penalties, as outlined by ACRA’s penalty framework.
-According to ACRA, companies that fail to file their financial statements on time can face fines, with late fees starting at $300 for submissions made within three months of the deadline and increasing to $600 for those filed after more than three months.
+According to a statement we received from ACRA, a company that fails to submit its financial statements on time can be penalized; late fees start at $300 for submissions within 3 months of the due date, rising to $600 for those submitted after 3 months.

 starsKey Takeaways